 Baked Blueberry Oatmeal Breakfast Pudding

-This dish is the result of my playing with Celine’s amazing Baked Apple Pudding recipe, which I made a couple of times and enjoyed immensely.
+This dish is the result of my playing with Celine’s amazing Baked Apple Pudding recipe, which I made a couple of times and enjoyed immensely [update: sadly, the original recipe was removed from her blog since I posted this].
 I decided to take Celine’s suggestion and experiment with variations; because I like a slightly lighter, less dense pudding, I added more milk, subbed hazelnuts and cashews for the walnuts and threw in some blueberries.

 1/2 cup (75 g) lightly toasted hazelnuts (filberts), with skin